kestra-io/docs/content/docs/07.administrator-guide/03.monitoring/index.md

 ### Kestra metrics
-Kestra expose some internal metrics allowing to add some alerts.
-Each metric declare many timeseries with tags allowing to track at least namespace & flow.
+Kestra exposes some internal metrics allowing to add some alerts.
+Each metric declares many timeseries with tags allowing to track at least namespace & flow.
 But also some other tags depending on available tasks.

 Each task type can expose [custom metrics](../05.concepts/02.executions.md#metrics) that will be exposed on Prometheus.